-- Associate degree combined with 2 years work experience dealing with the public
+Associate degree and 2 years work experience dealing with the public

-- Many attributes are desirable, but most of all, you must have a basic liking for people.
-Those who possess an instinctive desire to help others make the best troopers.
+Must have a basic liking for people.
+Those with an instinctive desire to help others make the best troopers.

-- Citizen of the United States for not less than two years prior to appointment.
+United States citizen for not less than two years prior to appointment.

-- Must be 21 years of age by completion of the academy in order to enforce alcohol violations.
+21 years of age by completion of the academy to enforce alcohol violations.

-- Applicants must demonstrate an appropriate background that would not call into question their ability to fulfill the functions of a law enforcement officer.
-Felony convictions and domestic violence convictions will disqualify an applicant.
-In addition, any Class A misdemeanor conviction within the last 5 years, or any Class B misdemeanor within the last 3 years ordinarily will disqualify an applicant from further consideration.
+Demonstrate an appropriate background that would not call into question their ability to fulfill the functions of a law enforcement officer.
+Felony and domestic violence convictions will disqualify an applicant.
+Any Class A misdemeanor conviction within the last 5 years or any Class B misdemeanor within the last 3 years ordinarily will disqualify an applicant.

-- Be in excellent health with no conditions which would restrict abilities to perform duties.
+Be in excellent health with no conditions that would restrict abilities to perform duties.
 Weight must be proportional to height.

 Willing to work irregular hours including nights, weekends, and holidays.

 Willing to accept assignment anywhere in the state.